 - Bill Clinton becomes president of the United States

 - A train makes its first journey from England to France via the Channel Tunnel

 - Women’s Royal Naval Service ceases to exist as all members become part of the regular Royal Navy

 - Princess Diana announces her withdrawal from public life

 - The European Union is formally established following the Maastricht Treaty

 - BBC airs Hootenany, the New Year’s Eve show hosted by Jools Holland, for the very first time on 31st December

-We look forward to celebrating like it’s 1993 with our award winners next week, watch this space!
+We look forward to celebrating like it’s 1993 with our award winners next week!

 Click here to see our photos from the British Engines Awards 2018!